hatimc21/hatimc21/README.md

 ## Hello, I'm Hatim! 👋

-I'm Hatim, a tech enthusiast and IT/Data Engineer at UXV with a passion for coding and problem-solving.
+I'm Hatim, a tech enthusiast and IT/Data Engineer with a passion for coding and problem-solving.
 Currently, I'm diving deep into Java, Python, and C# to create innovative solutions.

 ### 🚀 Quick Overview:
 - 💻 Working at UXV Center, turning data into insights.